 That should alarm anyone handling healthcare cybersecurity because while there’s never a good time for an attack, there’s never been a worse time than the present.
 With clinics and hospitals facing an all-hands-on-deck scenario where resources are stretched incredibly thin, adding IT issues to the mix could make it much harder or even impossible to deliver care.
-For patients, providers, and administrators alike, cyberattacks put the whole system in jeopardy.
+For patients, providers, and administrators alike, healthcare cyberattacks put the whole system in jeopardy.

 Acknowledging the size of the risk is the first priority.
 Breaking down the most likely attacks is the second.
 According to our own research, nearly a quarter of consumers believe their healthcare provider lacks adequate security against web browser attacks and healthcare phishing schemes.
 Unfortunately, they’re right – and hackers know it too.

 Like all industries, healthcare must guard against a wide range of cyberattacks, but with limited resources to go around (in good times and in bad), they need to focus on the most common and consequential threats.